Qualified faculty identify the need for a new course or course changes

-Once the CCO is complete and ready to move forward for approval, the first step is the School Curriculum Committee.
-Curriculum changes are discussed in this meeting.
-The CCO is vetted for academic rigor, course learning objectives, curricular needs, including library resources, capacity and resource issues and more.
-After approval at the at the School level, the School Curriculum Tech uploads the CCO and representative syllabus to the Curriculum SharePoint site.
+Once the CCO and course representative syllabus are complete and ready to move forward for approval, the first step is the School Curriculum Committee where curriculum changes are discussed.
+The CCO is vetted for academic rigor, course learning objectives, curricular needs, , capacity, resource issues, and more.
+After approval at the at the School level, the School Curriculum Technician uploads the CCO and representative syllabus to the Curriculum 365 Site.

-- General Education Approval (if necessary) If the course is seeking General Education designation, the faculty member must also complete Attachment A and present to the General Education Committee.
+- General Education Committee (if necessary) If the course is seeking General Education designation, the faculty member must also complete the General Education Rationale and present to the General Education Committee.
 The CCO, Attachment A and representative course syllabus will be evaluated against existing General Education designations as outlined in the Curriculum Handbook.

-The College Curriculum Committee is a subcommittee of the Faculty Senate which meets bi-monthly from September through May.
-This committee ensures sound curricular procedures are followed and to evaluate the CCO for academic rigor with special attention given to the correlation between course learning outcomes and assessment of those outcomes.
-Once the CCO has passed the College Curriculum Committee, and additional committees if necessary, it is presented to the Faculty Senate.
+The Senate Curriculum Committee is a subcommittee of the Faculty Senate which meets from September through May.
+This committee ensures sound curricular procedures are followed and evaluates course proposals for academic rigor with special attention given to the correlation between course learning outcomes and assessment of those outcomes.
+Once the CCO is passed by the Senate Curriculum Committee it is presented to the Faculty Senate.

-All curricular items passed in the Senate Curriculum Committee are presented to the Faculty Senate.
+All curricular proposals passed in the Senate Curriculum Committee are presented to the Faculty Senate by the Chair of the Senate Curriculum Committee.
 This is the final approval body for courses.

 Catalog Entry and Banner programming

-After approval by the Faculty Senate, the course details provided on the CCO are programmed in Banner and added to the appropriate SLCC catalog.
+After approval by Faculty Senate, the course is programmed in Banner according to the details provided on the CCO.
+The course is added to the SLCC catalog and DegreeWorks.
 CCOs, representative course syllabi and additional course curriculum documents are housed on the Curriculum SharePoint site.